 A fine violin has exceptional tonal qualities that are by historic makers with fine craftsmanship and superb wood selection.
 These instruments are collectible and will appreciate in value over time.
-All professional orchestras require applicants to own a high quality violin in order to audition.
+All professional orchestras require applicants to own a high quality instrument in order to audition.
 Requirements vary from orchestra to orchestra, but the general range is that you must own a violin valued between $10,000 and $25,000 minimum just to audition.
 Some might consider this the threshold to be called fine.
 Because of these reasons, a fine instrument can be an exceptional investment in your music career and also as a financial investment.

 1883 French by CH J B Collin-Mezin, hand signed inside.